emerconn/ten-four-scribe/README.md

 # Ten-Four Scribe

-Transcribe Broadcastify feeds using an Nvidia GPU and OpenAI Whisper
+Transcribe Broadcastify feeds using an Nvidia CUDA-capable GPU and OpenAI Whisper.

 ## How to use